jensraaby/jens.raaby.co.uk/content/journal/2020/03/2020-03-12-five-things-4.markdown

 I think I first went to Mildreds 5 years ago this week, when I was in London for QCon last time.
 I've since been back a number of times, most recently this week.
 My pictures of the food don't really do it justice, so I won't add them here - you can see their own ones on [Instagram](https://www.instagram.com/mildredsrestaurants/?hl=en).
 Every time I've eaten there I've been extremely impressed, and I'm not surprised they have a long waiting time in the evenings.
-I was impressed how little on the menu was non-vegan - it was limited to Halloumi, optional cheese on burgers, and dairy milk in coffee.
+I was surprised how little on the menu was non-vegan - it was limited to Halloumi, optional cheese on burgers, and dairy milk in coffee.

 Highlights for me were the [chick'n kebab with a preserved lemon marinade](https://www.instagram.com/p/B2gzRJhFoae/), and the chocolate cherry lava cake (the [picture here](https://www.instagram.com/p/B2wHJP7FM17/) is a slightly different recipe, but similar theme with the coconut cream and cherry).

 ## 2. [Paul Mason: The Budget showed Labour has won the spending debate – but a new economic model is needed](https://www.newstatesman.com/politics/economy/2020/03/budget-showed-labour-has-won-spending-debate-new-economic-model-needed)
 I started following Paul Mason a while ago.
-He's gone from being a public service broadcaster economics journalist to being a fervent Labour supporter, with lots of interesting ideas.
+He's gone from being a public service broadcaster economics journalist to being a quite a partisan Labour supporter, but with lots of interesting ideas.
 I need to get back to reading [Postcapitalism](https://www.amazon.co.uk/PostCapitalism-Guide-Future-Paul-Mason/dp/1846147387)...

 This week we had a new budget in the UK, the first since 2018.
 Lots of the press was lavishing praise on the govenment for spending some money, turning its back on austerity.